oOo0oOo/LeanSerde/README.md

 ### LeanSnapshot

 Serializable snapshots of Lean elaboration state for proof checkpointing, interactive theorem proving, and distributed search.

+It is currently experimental and does not support all Lean features.

 ```lean
 import LeanSerde.SnapshotTypes